 BURY MY SHOULDERS but not the concerns I carried

 BURY MY MIND but don't bury my dreams

 IF YOU MUST BURY SOMETHING, LET IT BE MY FAULTS AND MY WEAKNESSES.
 BUT LET MY LIFE CONTINUE ON IN YOU.

-If you're still looking for something suitable be sure to browse through my other page of free funeral poems and funeral readings which includes, W.H.
+If you're still looking for something suitable be sure to browse through my other page of funeral poems and readings which includes, W.H.
 Auden's 'Funeral Blues', used in the film 'Four Weddings and a Funeral.'